 Während / indem = while

 Sobald = as soon as

 Sodass = so that

 Solange = as long as

 Trotzdem = despite

 Here are a few prescriptions for constructing simple German sentences if you want to drill the rules into your head:

-Another distinction from German is that English sentences are structured according to location, manner, and time.
+English sentences are structured according to location, manner, and time – and that’s another difference in German.
 “Today, I’m riding my bike to class” is an example of English’s position (to class), manner (by bike), and time (today) structure.

 “Ich fahre heute mit dem Rad zur Schule.” will be the German structure.
 The order of importance is time (“heute”), preceded by manner (“mit dem Rad”), and location (“zur Schule”).

 For emphasis, you can break the rules of time, manner, and location, as well as the order of subject, verb, and object, in German.